You are here

-Students are required to complete 5 trimesters of course and clinical coursework.
+Students are required to complete five trimesters of course and clinical course work.

 RRT credentials are awarded upon successful completion of three national board examinations.
-To be awarded the RRT credential candidates must satisfy the requirements of the:
+To be awarded the RRT credential, candidates must satisfy the requirements of:

 - Certified Respiratory Therapist Examination (CRT)

 Respiratory therapists can also be awarded specialty credentials, beyond the RRT credential.
 After successful completion of the specific examination requirements, RRTs can receive the following credentials, as applicable the examination: